 Walking from Ollantaytambo

-To travel to Machu Picchu on a tight budget, take a local bus (from Plaza de Armas) hitchhike from Cusco then take a minivan taxi to Ollantaytambo ($4).
-This should be a two-hour trip.
+To travel to Machu Picchu on a tight budget, take a minibus (colectivo) from Cusco to Ollantaytambo.
+Go to the bus station on the corner of Calle Pavitos and Ave.
+Puento Grau in Cusco where you can take a colectivo that will drop you off at the Plaza de Armas in Ollantaytambo.
+This trip takes about 1.5-2 hours.
 At Ollantaytambo, you can visit ruins and then the market which is a good place to buy some snacks for the trip.

 From Ollantaytambo walk to Aguas Calientes by the railway path area.
 The walk is 32km and well signposted.
 It is very easy to navigate!
 Locals and other tourists can be seen walking the railway path, too.
 This walk can be a little hardcore, 7 hours in total.
 Part of the route is an amazing walk next to the river where you can hear the sounds of the river flowing, with a picturesque view.
 Be aware of your surroundings; sometimes there is a need to move away from the noisy yet slow oncoming trains.